HoneyBunny3/portfolio/README.md

-# Deborah Loring – DPortfolio
+# Deborah Loring – Portfolio

 Welcome to the official source code for my professional software development portfolio, hosted at [deborahloring.com](https://www.deborahloring.com).
 This project demonstrates my frontend development capabilities and is designed to be clean, modular, and scalable.